Participant Info

 Her research focuses on the history of international journalism, government propaganda, military-media relations, and freedom of speech during wartime.

-Her professional experience spans from government public relations, print and online journalism, to research communications in Germany, the U.K. and the United States.
+Her professional experiences span from government public relations, print and online journalism, to research communications in Germany, the U.K. and the United States.

 Recent Publications